Religion

 REL 301wb Seminar: Topics in the Philosophy of Religion-Why Believe?
 Investigating Faith and Doubt (4 Credits)

 What is it like to be a believer?
 What sort of evidence is needed for religious belief to be justified?
 Can doubt coexist with faith?
-This seminar investigates connections between religious belief and acts of knowing, trusting, searching, and doubting.
-We examine personal testimonies along with intellectual and literary expressions of belief and doubt.
+This course investigates connections between religious belief and acts of knowing, trusting, searching and doubting.
+The class examines personal testimonies along with intellectual and literary expressions of belief and doubt.
 Readings from such authors as Nagarjuna, Ibn Sina, Aquinas, Pascal, David Hume, William James, Ludwig Wittgenstein, as well as contemporary philosophers of religion; Buddhist, Hindu, and biblical texts; al-Ghazali’s Deliverance from Error; and letters of Mother Teresa on her long “dark night.”
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {H}{L}

 Fall, Spring, Variable